The National Reserve System is Australia's network of public, Indigenous and private protected areas.

 NSW is nearly 81 million hectares.
 Of this, about nine per cent—or over seven million hectares—is conserved in NSW national parks (also known as public protected areas).
 There are 10 Indigenous protected areas in NSW over 16,000 hectares.
 The NRS also includes private protected areas subject to permanent covenants.

-There is a long history of private land conservation (PLC) in NSW over four decades.
-Schemes to support landholders participate in PLC have been run since 1948 by the National Parks and Wildlife Service, the Office of Environment and Heritage and the NSW Nature Conservation Trust.
-The first [permanent] conservation agreement was entered in 1963.
-Many individuals and non-government organisations also support or participate in private land conservation in NSW outside formal schemes.
+There is a long history of private land conservation (PLC) in NSW over more than five decades.
+Historically, schemes to support landholders to participate in PLC have been managed by the National Parks and Wildlife Service, the NSW Nature Conservation Trust and the NSW environment department (most recently the former NSW Office of Environment and Heritage).